What is Azure PowerShell

 we will discuss DSC(Desired State Configuration) and automation in the upcoming post.

 Install Azure PowerShell

-- .Net framework 4.5 or higher: we can check the .net version by following PowerShell command
+- .Net framework 4.5 or higher: we can check the .net version by following the PowerShell command.

-If .net framework is not installed then we can install using below PowerShell command.
+If the .net framework is not installed then we can install using the below PowerShell command.

-- PowerShell version should be 4 or higher, we can check PowerShell version by the command.
+2. PowerShell version should be 4 or higher, we can check the PowerShell version by the command.

 Microsoft Web Platform Installer

-Download Microsoft Web Platform Installer from here and install on the management computer.
-Current Web Platform Installer version is 5.0, click on Free Download button.
+Download Microsoft Web Platform Installer from here and install it on the management computer.
+The current Web Platform Installer version is 5.0, click on the Free Download button.